-Cheeks can be injected for 2 purposes with dermal filler
+Cheeks can be injected for 2 purposes with dermal filler: To look

 As we age, our cheeks lose volume, the bone and soft tissue dissolves, leaving us with reduced structural support in that area, creating loss of volume, folds and wrinkles.
-It is easy to replace the volume loss in the cheeks with dermal filler.
+Volume loss in the cheeks with dermal filler.

 Some people were born with great cheeks, and others were born with undeveloped cheeks whose appearance could be improved.
 For those who weren’t born with the perfect cheeks, it is so simple to just inject them to improve the appearance.

 Often patients present with flat / underdeveloped cheeks to be enlarged.
 This is very easy.